Lydia Hart: Storylines

-After breaking up from Sarah, Lydia becomes jealous of Zoe and Sarah's friendship.
+After breaking up with Sarah, Lydia becomes jealous of Zoe and Sarah's friendship.
 Lydia then begins going out with Sarah again although she is more invested in the relationship with Sarah.
 Lydia's true colours start to show when she tells Sarah she has received dead flowers on her and former girlfriend Charlotte's anniversary, she tells Sarah she thinks they are from Charlotte, she then shows the same bouquet to Charlotte and accuses Zoe.
 It is then revealed during an argument with Charlotte that Lydia tried to kill herself when she and Charlotte split up.
 Lydia sees Sarah and Zoe going on an adventure holiday with Steph Cunningham (Carley Stenson), Fernando Fernandez (Jeronimo Best) and Gilly Roach (Anthony Quinlan) and is jealous when she takes Zoe.
 Lydia follows them and has an argument with Sarah.
 She continues to pretend Charlotte is stalking her in order to gain sympathy.
 When left alone with Zoe, she tells her Sarah tried to kill herself over her.
 Later, Lydia overhears Sarah admit her love to a drunken Zoe.
 The next day, Lydia begins slitting her wrists and tries to convince Sarah that Zoe is trying to split them up.
 Lydia uses a knife on one of the parachutes which Zoe will use, however they get mixed up.
 As the girls head into the sky, Lydia begins to feel guilty and tries to stop them, however Zoe and Sarah jump out.
 Lydia follows and is horrified when Zoe's parachute deploys and Sarah's does not.
 Sarah then hits the ground.
 Lydia and Zoe rush to her body, both crying.
 Lydia frames Zoe for the death of Sarah by hiding the knife used to sabotage the parachute behind Zoe's bed.
 Lydia then proceeds to slit her wrists in the shower due to her guilt.